avidas/Octopress-Portfolio-Plugin/README.md

 # Portfolio plugin for Octopress and Jekyll

 Add a portfolio section to your Octopress or Jekyll blog.
-This project was forked from [anchetaWen](https://github.com/anchetaWern/portfolio-jekyll-plugin).
+This project was forked from [vephinx](https://github.com/vephinx/Octopress-Portfolio-Plugin), which was forked from [anchetaWen](https://github.com/anchetaWern/portfolio-jekyll-plugin).

 ### The following modifications were made: